kognise/obsidian-aviation/FAR/Volume 2/D Airmen/0065 Certification  airmen other than flight crewmembers.md

 \(2\) Supervise other persons in packing, maintaining, or altering any type of parachute for which the certificated parachute rigger is rated in accordance with [[Volume 2/F Air traffic and general operating rules/0105 Parachute operations.md#§105.43   Use of single-harness, dual-parachute systems.|§105.43]](a) or [[Volume 2/F Air traffic and general operating rules/0105 Parachute operations.md#§105.45   Use of tandem parachute systems.|§105.45]](b)(1) of this chapter.

-\(c\) A certificated parachute rigger need not comply with §[[Volume 2/D Airmen/0065 Certification  airmen other than flight crewmembers.md#§65.127   Facilities and equipment.|§65.127]] through 65.133 (relating to facilities, equipment, performance standards, records, recent experience, and seal) in packing, maintaining, or altering (if authorized) the main parachute of a dual parachute pack to be used for intentional jumping.
+\(c\) A certificated parachute rigger need not comply with [[Volume 2/D Airmen/0065 Certification  airmen other than flight crewmembers.md#§65.127   Facilities and equipment.|§§65.127]] through 65.133 (relating to facilities, equipment, performance standards, records, recent experience, and seal) in packing, maintaining, or altering (if authorized) the main parachute of a dual parachute pack to be used for intentional jumping.

 \[Doc.
 No. 1179, 27 FR 7973, Aug.
 10, 1962, as amended by Amdt.
 65-20, 37 FR 13252, July 6, 1972; Amdt.
 65-42, 66 FR 23553, May 9, 2001\]